drRax/drRax/README.md

 ### Hi there, I'm Rodrigo A. Carrasco.

 I've been building, programming, and disassembling things since I can remember.
-I'm a professor in operations research at [Universidad Adolfo Ibáñez](https://ingenieria.uai.cl/) and participate in the [Data Observatory](https://www.dataobservatory.net/).
+I'm an Associate Professor at [Universidad Católica de Chile](https://www.uc.cl/) in a joint position at the [Institute of Mathematical Engineering and Computation](https://imc.uc.cl/) and the [Department of Industrial and Systems Engineering](https://www.ing.uc.cl/industrial-y-sistemas/) in the [School of Engineering](https://www.ing.uc.cl/).

 Using math to improve things.